cyntsc/Slurm_dependecies/README.md

 # Slurm_dependecies
 ## Building pipelines using slurm dependencies

-Here briefly provide easy samples to understand slurm-dependency and slurm-array dependency concepts
+Here you will find a brief explanation with examples to understand *slurm-dependency* and *slurm-array dependency* concepts.
+Follow the flow and feel free to test the code.

 ***